Animation engine for explanatory math videos

 Manim is an animation engine for explanatory math videos.
 It's used to create precise animations programmatically, as seen in the videos at 3Blue1Brown.

-Manim runs on python 3.7.
-You can install it from PyPI via pip
+Manim runs on Python 3.6 or higher version.
+You can install it from PyPI via pip:

 pip3 install manimlib